ireaneus/ChristmasTower/src/data/blog-posts/BibleCompass-d1.md

 Papa unrolled the next clue and read aloud, his voice steady:

-> “Enter by the narrow gate… For the gate is narrow and the way is hard that leads to life.” — Matthew 7:13–14 (ESV)
+> “Enter through the narrow gate… For the gate is narrow and the way is constricted that leads to life.” — Matthew 7:13–14 (NASB 2020)

 ![Papa Narrow path](/SolaDeo/images/Papa-narrow-path.webp)